 On her commute to Oak Ridge National Laboratory (ORNL) every morning, former research participant Dr. Jackeline Rios-Torres paid particular attention to her distance from other vehicles, her blind spots and her gas gauge.
 While so many Americans say “if only” to the vision of stress-free and accident-immune morning and afternoon commutes, Rios-Torres knows self-driving, fuel-efficient cars designed to reduce sleep-induced fender-benders and the gas bill, are just around the corner.
 Scientists like Jackeline are making such cars a reality.

-For seven months, Rios-Torres participated in the ORISE-administered Advanced Short-Term Research Opportunity (ASTRO) program, which is administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy at ORNL.
+For seven months, Rios-Torres participated in the Advanced Short-Term Research Opportunity (ASTRO) program, which is administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy at ORNL.
+ASTRO assigns recent masters or doctoral graduates to real-world projects in the basic and applied sciences, energy and environment.

 Under her mentor Andreas Malikopoulos, Ph.D, a research & development staff member and Alvin M. Weinberg Fellow with the Energy & Transportation Science Division at ORNL, Rios-Torres’s goal was to develop strategies to improve transportation efficiency and sustainability through use of connected and automated vehicles (CAVs).